Legacy Theatre in Branford

 Connecticut Critics Circle

-Tom Holehan is Co-chairman of the Connecticut Critics Circle and Artistic Director of Stratford’s Square One Theatre Company.
-He welcomes comments at: firstname.lastname@example.org.
+Tom Holehan is one of the founders of the Connecticut Critics Circle, a frequent contributor to WPKN Radio’s “State of the Arts” program and the Stratford Crier and Artistic Director of Stratford’s Square One Theatre Company.
+He welcomes comments at: email@example.com.
 His reviews and other theatre information can be found on the Connecticut Critics Circle website: www.ctcritics.org.